 - You can use shares to enable different people to hold different proportions of ownership of the business that they can pass onto the next generation.

 - You can have different classes of shares with different rights, such as non-voting shares for someone who wants to invest some money into the company but doesn’t wish to take part in the management.

-- Having a limited company can create significant tax advantages by having profits taxed at Corporation Tax rates which are a lot lower than the higher rates of personal tax.
-However when the funds are extract from the company extra tax or national insurance charges may arise.
+- Having a private company can create significant tax advantages by having profits taxed at Corporation Tax rates which are a lot lower than the higher rates of personal tax.
+However, when the funds are extract from the company extra tax or national insurance charges may arise.

 - Your annual accounts have to be filed at Companies House and are available for public inspection as is other information about the company.

 - Directors are personally subject to regulations and can be fined or found guilty of a criminal offence for failing to comply.

 - A company is more complicated to wind up.